Grantmaking & Impact

 Eligible nonprofits must:

-• have a current 501(c)(3) status,
+• have a current 501(c)(3) status as a public charity,

 For additional eligibility criteria, please review our most recent grant guidelines.